ProfessionalWiki/chameleon/docs/variables.md

 *Important*:
 * This variable can currently only be overridden if the default theme is disabled or if a custom theme is used.
-Refer to the section on [Customization](./customization.md#changing-styles-themes).
+Refer to the section on [Theme Customization](./customization.md#changing-styles-themes).
-* The link colors defined here might be overridden elsewhere.
+* Some of the link colors defined here might be overridden elsewhere.

 This defines the link format for a few predefined MediaWiki link types: `new`, `stub`, `extiw`, `external`.